5.4 Binding Low-Level Protocol

 A compile-time function to report “upward” static information about the variables that it binds.
 The function receives “downward” information provided by the context, such as static information inferred for the right-hand side of a def binding or imposed by enclosing binding forms.
 If a binding form has subforms, it can query those subforms, pushing its down information “downward” and receiving the subform information “upward”.

-A compile-time “committer” function that generates intermediate definitions.
+A compile-time “committer” function that generates intermediate definitions, possibly using evidence recorded by the matcher.
 These definitions happen only after the match is successful, if at all, and the bindings are visible only after the matching part of the expansion.
 These bindings are not affected by let, however, and so they should not include user-supplied names.
 Often, no intermediate definitions are needed, but they can be useful if some value needs to be computed once and referenced my multiple user-visible bindings (which does not work for definitions generated in the fourth function of the bindings are scoped to only later definition by let).
 When a binding form is used in a match-only position, such as within a matching annotation on the right-hand side of is_a, then the committer function is not used.

-A compile-time “binder” function that generates definitions for the bound variables (i.e., the ones described by the function in the first bullet above).
+A compile-time “binder” function that generates definitions for the bound variables (i.e., the ones described by the function in the first bullet above), possibly using evidence values from the matcher, and possibly using bindings created by the committer.
 These definitions happen only after the match is successful and after intermediate bindings that need a successful match.
 These bindings are the ones that are affected by let.
 The generated definitions do not need to attach static information reported by the first bullet’s function; that information will be attached by the definition form that drives the expansion of binding forms.
 When a binding form is used in a match-only position, then the binder function is not used.

 The first of these functions, which produces static information, is always called first, and its results might be useful to the last three.
 Operationally, parsing a binding form gets the first function, and then that function reports the other three along with the static information that it computes.